Sarvesh30/CS4372-Project-4/README.md

 # CS4372-Project-4

-The code can be run with 'Assignment 4 Code CS 4372 Final Submission.ipynb' All text was scraped publicly from the link: https://www.gutenberg.org/cache/epub/1513/pg1513.txt
+The code can be run with 'Assignment 4 Code CS 4372 Final Submission.ipynb'.
+All text was scraped publicly from the link: https://www.gutenberg.org/cache/epub/1513/pg1513.txt

 1) Import Modules and Load/Clean Data
    - In this project, we used the following notable modules: